ouspg/CompSec/README.md

 ## Contents

-This repository is split to following contents:

-1. Exercise/Lab folders
-    * Each lab has its own folder which contains instructions on how to complete that specific lab.
+This repository contains a folder for following labs.
+Each folder contains tasks and instructions on how to complete them.

+1. Fuzzing lab

-2. Return templates
+2. Network lab

-    * Contains material you need to return in order to pass the lab
-    * In future, return templates could be in own repository wheres the instructions repository is submodule of it
-    * Idea: use GitHub classroom to generate own repository for each student, and they can return their individual work this way
+3. Botnets and malwares lab

+4. ChipWhisperer lab

+5. Shell coding lab

 ## Current state/ TODO